plmsh3k/music_app/README.md

 # Music Application
-This is Music Application, taht been implemented to provide users with a conviniet to add, share to others their favorite songs!
+Welcome to our Music Application, designed to offer users a seamless experience for effortlessly adding and sharing their favorite songs!
+Our platform has been carefully crafted to connect music enthusiasts, fostering a vibrant community where the joy of music knows no bounds.
 ## Project structure
 ```
 +---controllers